Presidio of San Francisco: Preservation

 The Presidio of San Francisco is the only site in a national recreation area with an extensive residential leasing program.

-The Presidio has four creeks that are currently being restored by park stewards and volunteers to expand the former extents of their riparian habitats.
+The Presidio has four creeks that park stewards and volunteers are restoring to expand their riparian habitats' former extents.
 The creeks are Lobos and Dragonfly creeks, El Polin Spring, and Coyote Gulch.

-1990s – present
+1999 – present

-The Trust entered a major agreement with Lucasfilm to build a new facility called the Letterman Digital Arts Center (LDAC), which is now Lucasfilm's corporate headquarters.
+The Trust entered a significant agreement with Lucasfilm to build a new facility called the Letterman Digital Arts Center (LDAC), which is now Lucasfilm's corporate headquarters.
 The site replaced portions of what was the Letterman Hospital.
-George Lucas won the development rights for 15 acres of the Presidio, in June 1999, after beating out a number of rival plans including a leading proposal by the Shorenstein Company.
+George Lucas won the development rights for 15 acres of the Presidio in June 1999, after beating out several rival plans, including a leading proposal by the Shorenstein Company.
 LDAC replaced the former Lucasfilm headquarters in San Rafael.
 The $300 million development includes nearly 900000 sqft of office space and a 150000 sqft underground parking garage with a capacity of 2,500 employees.
 Lucasfilm's Industrial Light & Magic, Lucas Licensing, and Lucas Online divisions reside at the site.
 George Lucas's proposal included plans for a high-tech Presidio museum and a 7 acre "Great Lawn" that is now open to the public.

-In 2007, Donald Fisher, founder of the Gap clothing stores and former Board member of the Presidio Trust, announced a plan to build a 100000 sqft museum tentatively named the Contemporary Art Museum of the Presidio, to house his art collection.
-Due to opposition, Fisher withdrew his plans to build the museum in the Presidio and instead donated the art to the San Francisco Museum of Modern Art before his death in 2009.
+In 2007, Donald Fisher, founder of the Gap clothing stores and former board member of the Presidio Trust, announced a plan to build a 100000 sqft museum tentatively named the Contemporary Art Museum of the Presidio, to house his art collection.
+Due to opposition, Fisher withdrew his plans to build the museum in the Presidio and instead donated the art to the San Francisco Museum of Modern Art before he died in 2009.

 As the Doyle Drive viaduct was deemed seismically unsafe and obsolete, construction started on the demolition of Doyle Drive in 2008 to replace the structure with a flat, broad-lane highway with a tunnel through the bluffs above Crissy Field, called the Presidio Parkway.
-The project costs $1 billion and was scheduled to be completed by 2016.
+The project cost $1.1 billion and was completed in 2015, a year ahead of schedule.

-The Trust plans to create a promenade that will link the Lombard gate and the new Lucasfilm campus to the Main Post and ultimately to the Golden Gate Bridge.
-The promenade is part of a trails expansion plan that will add 24 mi of new pathways and eight scenic overlooks throughout the park.
+The Trust plans to create a promenade that will link the Lombard Gate and the new Lucasfilm campus to the Main Post and, ultimately, to the Golden Gate Bridge.
+The promenade is part of a trail expansion plan that will add 24 mi of new pathways and eight scenic overlooks throughout the park.

-In October 2008, artist Andy Goldsworthy constructed the first of a series of sculptures in the Presidio, the "Spire".
+In October 2008, artist Andy Goldsworthy constructed the first of a series of sculptures in the Presidio, the Spire.
 It is 100 ft tall and located near the Arguello Gate.
 It represents the tree replanting effort that has been underway at the Presidio.
-"Spire" was followed by "Wood Line" in 2011, "Tree Fall" in 2013, and "Earth Wall" in 2014.
+Spire was followed by Wood Line in 2011, Tree Fall in 2013, and Earth Wall in 2014.

-In 2010, a trampoline park called House of Air was built using an old aircraft hangar.
+In 2010, a trampoline park called House of Air opened inside of an old aircraft hangar.

+As of 2023, it is estimated that there may be at least four coyote families living in the park.